 Technology and Instrument Development for Science (H-TIDeS)

 In response to the 2013 DS recommendations for implementing the Diversify portion of the DRIVE initiative, NASA HPD has combined several programs such as instrument and technology development, low-cost access to space (LCAS), the suborbital and sounding rocket programs into a consolidated Technology and Instrument Development for Science (H-TIDeS) program.
-Proposals are accepted in three general areas (i) science and/or technology investigations that can be carried out with instruments flown on suborbital sounding rockets, stratospheric balloons, s, or other platforms; (ii) state-of-the-art instrument technology development (ITD) for instruments that may be proposed as candidate experiments for future space flight opportunities; (iii) laboratory research.
+Proposals are accepted in three general areas (i) science and/or technology investigations that can be carried out with instruments flown on suborbital sounding rockets, stratospheric balloons, CubeSats, or other platforms; (ii) state-of-the-art instrument technology development (ITD) for instruments that may be proposed as candidate experiments for future space flight opportunities; (iii) laboratory research.

 The LCAS program is critical for developing new instrumentation and for training the next generation of instrument scientists.
-Expansion of the program beyond balloons and sub-orbital rockets to include the ISS, commercial reusable suborbital rockets, and s offers expanded capabilities that are critical for some types of observations.
+Expansion of the program beyond balloons and sub-orbital rockets to include the ISS, commercial reusable suborbital rockets, and CubeSats offers expanded capabilities that are critical for some types of observations.
 Flexible flight choices also reduces the risk that issues in one area, say the procurement of rocket motors, will have a major impact on the whole LCAS program.

 The suborbital programs provide important hands-on training for future engineers and scientists needed by NASA and the nation.
 The program involves numerous undergraduate and graduate students from diverse institutions.
 Graduate students can participate in the entire life cycle of a scientific space mission, from design and construction to flight and data analysis — something no other flight program can do.
-The addition of s to the suborbital program extends this training ground into satellite development and operation.
-The Roadmap Committee also commends NASA HPD’s decision to fully fund a new mission – Compact Radiation belt Explorer (CeREs) – under the LCAS program.
+The addition of CubeSats to the suborbital program extends this training ground into satellite development and operation.
+The Roadmap Committee also commends NASA HPD’s decision to fully fund a new CubeSat mission – Compact Radiation belt Explorer (CeREs) – under the LCAS program.
 Due for launch in 2015 in a high-inclination polar orbit, CeREs will provide synergistic measurements with the Van Allen Probes mission and study the role of electron microbursts in the energization and loss processes occurring in the Earth’s radiation belts.

 The NASA sounding rocket program alone has resulted in more than 375 Ph.D.s.
 In addition, a rocket or balloon experiment offers the chance for younger scientists to gain the project management skills necessary for more complex missions.
 The combination of unique science, advanced instrument and technology development, and cutting-edge training makes suborbital research a critical item for achieving NASA’s national space science goals.
-The TiDES component of the research program also addresses the Educate portion of the DRIVE initiative.
+The H-TIDeS component of the research program also addresses the Educate portion of the DRIVE initiative.

-The ITD program allows for pre-flight instrument development and testing.
+The Instrument and Technology Development (ITD) program allows for pre-flight instrument development and testing.
 The growing sophistication of new instrumentation creates a problem for some LCAS candidate programs.
 LCAS cannot easily support a long development program before flight.
 The ITD program allows laboratory versions of new instruments to be developed and tested reducing schedule and cost risk when the instruments are later proposed to LCAS.

 The new Laboratory, Nuclear, Atomic, Plasma Physics (LNAPP) program explicitly supports fundamental physics experiments that are key to Heliophysics science.
 Proposals for laboratory studies of plasma physical processes and experiments that produce chemical, spectroscopic and nuclear measurements that Heliophysics measurements and models.
 The LNAPP program addresses the Integrate portion of the DRIVE initiative.